So you've just been given, or given yourself, a brand-new Wi-Fi router for the holidays. What's the first thing you should do?

 2. Change the Wi-Fi access password

-This is a bit less important than the admin one, but you still don't want just any jerk passing by to be able to get on your Wi-Fi network.
+This is a bit less important than the admin one, but you still don't want just anyone passing by to be able to get on your Wi-Fi network.
 It's a lot easier to hack a router or other devices on the network if you can get on the network itself.

 Your Wi-Fi access password should not be too obvious, but still something you'd remember — not "123456," but maybe a word mixed up with capital letters, numbers and punctuation marks, like "BullM00se1776!" or some such.